All Episodes

 I want them to find out what it's like to suffer like we're all suffering out here.

-Because what happens when you you've got so I believe it's a little guy who makes the country work.
+All that is important, particularly in an economic climate that we face now, because what happens when you've got, so I believe it's a little guy who makes the country work.

-I think it's middle class people, business owners, small business owners, hiring others that employ most of the people in this country, and they are the engine of this country.
+I think it's middle-class people, business owners, small business owners hiring others that employ most of the people in this country, and they are the engine of this country.

 They're the ones that make it work.